Project-Resilience/platform/projects/chlorination_control.md

 ## Objectives
 <!-- Describe the objectives of the project in one sentence -->
-To optimize the real-time chlorination levels in a water network to, therefore, minimize Cl bound violations, minimize amount of Cl injected, minimize infection risk, and maximize the fairness and smoothness of Cl injections at varying locations in the network.
+To optimize the real-time chlorination levels in a water network to, therefore, minimize chlorine Cl bound violations, minimize amount of Cl injected, minimize infection risk, and maximize the fairness and smoothness of Cl injections at varying locations in the network.

 ## Deliverables